josephabbudd-web/kickfyne/README.md

 ### Add a Border screen.

-A Border Screen is a content producer.
 A Border Screen lays out content in it's 5 areas, Top, Bottom, Left, Right and Center.
 The Top, Bottom, Left, and Right areas will only consume the content from their panel with the same name.
 The Center area can be set to use content from it's panel with the same name or from another screen.

 The Border screen's API also allows the 5 areas to be added and removed.